-In 2021, Objective 1 was achieved through a process called the Pension Committee Standing Items Adoption Table.
+In 2022, Objective 1 was achieved through a process called the Pension Committee Standing Items Adoption table.
 This process, on an annual basis, has the Pension Committee review all policies and procedures and re-adopt them or change them as required.
 Objective 2 was achieved by including training as a component of every Pension Committee meeting.
-In 2021, the Pension Committee held 3 meetings and had training as an agenda item at each meeting.
-Objective 3 was completed by drafting selection criteria for Pension Committee members selected through the public call for interest format.
-Objective 4 was met through Pension Committee Standing Agenda Items Table process.
+In 2022, the Pension Committee held 3 meetings and had training as an agenda item at each meeting.

-Funding Goal: Obtain and maintain full funding by collecting contributions and earning returns on investments necessary to pay expenses and all promised benefits.
+Funding Goal: Obtain and maintain full funding by collecting contributions and earning investment returns on investments necessary to pay expenses and all promised benefits.

-Objective: Achieve optimal investment returns by working with the Pension Committee, Investment Manager, and the Investment Consultant, and by updating the Statement of Investment Policy.
+Objective 1: Achieve optimal investment returns by working with the Pension Committee, Investment Managers, and the Investment Consultant, and by updating the Statement of Investment Policy.

 NEBS has a strict delinquency policy with our membership and as a result there are very few late payments enabling NEBS to keep accounts current.
-The financial markets were robust in 2021, with the NEBS Investment Managers performing above the benchmark across all asset classes.
+The financial markets were down in 2022, however losses were kept to a minimum and the NEBS 5-year smoothing process greatly reduced any financial impact on the plan.